waggle-sensor/beehive-server/publishing-tools/docs/filter-sensors.md

 BMP180.temperature
 ```

-must have values which pass the specified range check.
+must have values which pass the specified range check. `BMP180.pressure` will be allowed regardless of value, since we didn't include any sanity checks.